fuzziqersoftware/resource_dasm/README.md

 Run `sudo make install` to copy the header files and library to the relevant paths after building.

 You can then `#include <resource_file/ResourceFile.hh>` and create `ResourceFile` objects in your own projects to read and decode resource fork data.
-Make sure to link with `-lresource_file` as well.
+Make sure to link with `-lresource_file`.
 There is not much documentation for this library beyond what's in the header file, but usage of the `ResourceFile` class should be fairly straightforward.

-## Using the more specific tools
+## Using the other tools

 ### render_bits